MicrosoftDocs/windows-dev-docs/windows-apps-src/debug-test-perf/device-portal-desktop.md

 ### Failed to locate the package

 "Developer Mode package couldn’t be located in Windows Update.
-Error Code 0x001234 Learn more"
+Error Code 0x80004005 Learn more"

 This error may occur due to a network connectivity problem, Enterprise settings, or the package may be missing.

 To fix this issue:

 1. Ensure your computer is connected to the Internet.
 2. If you are on a domain-joined computer, speak to your network administrator.
-They are likley blocking the Developer Mode package by default in their WSUS setup.
+They are likeley blocking the Developer Mode package by default in their WSUS setup.
+2.1.
+In order to unblock the Developer Mode package, the following KBs should be allowed: 4016509, 3180030, 3197985
 3. Check for Windows updates in the Settings > Updates and Security > Windows Updates.
 4. Verify that the Windows Developer Mode package is present in Settings > System > Apps & Features > Manage optional features > Add a feature.
 If it is missing, Windows cannot find the correct package for your computer.